 While most people visit Austin, Texas for its delicious food, music festivals, and roller derby, some prefer outdoor adventures, such as the Barton Springs Municipal Pool.
 Created from damming multiple springs, Barton Springs Municipal Pool hosts hundreds of thousands of visitors annually.
 History Originally used by the Tonkawa Native American Tribe for purification rituals, the …

-List of Warm (68°F+) and Hot Springs in TX
+List of Warm (68°F+) and Hot Springs in Texas

 Both hot, warm, and cooler springs are available in Texas.
 For a relaxing, therapeutic soak, consider the 100+ degree water of Langford Hot Springs in Big Bend National Park.
 Chinati Hot Springs offers a cooler, 70-degree year-round swimming pool.

-Map of Warm and Hot Springs in TX
+Map of Warm and Hot Springs in Texas

 Local TX Hot Springs